ms-iot/content/SampleApps.md

     </div>
 	 <div class="col-md-4">
       <h2>XBee</h2>
-      <p>Learn how to use HardwareSerial to communicate with an XBee device by reading and writing to the UART port.</p>
+      <p>Learn how to use HardwareSerial to communicate to and XBee device across the TX/RX pins.</p>
       <p><a class="btn btn-default" href="XBee.htm" role="button">View details &raquo;</a></p>
     </div>
   </div>